MediaCorp Teletext: History

-On 1 August 1983, the service launched.
-The new service saw mixed reactions, with Oskar von Kretschmann having a favourable viewpoint, following the introduction of the service at the Hilton International Hotel, but bankers and stock brokers saw a negative review, as the service was catering more to "the home market" and that the information was a few hours out-of-date.
-By September, further complaints had included lack of instant information in general (compared to similar services in Hong Kong) and limited financial information, but other services were praised.
-Some hotels didn't adopt the system upon its launch due to financial constraints.
+SBC Text officially launched on 1 August 1983.
+Initial reactions were mixed: while some users (like the Hilton International Hotel) were favourable, bankers and stock brokers gave negative reviews, noting the service catered more to the "home market" and that the information was several hours out-of-date compared to similar services abroad.
+Some hotel initially withheld adoption due to financial constraints.

-Due to "popular demand from businessmen", SBC announced that the service would start an hour earlier (at 6am) effective 1 February 1984.

-By October 1984, SBC announced plans to expand the service, whose user base has risen from 3,000 at the time of launch the previous year to 25,000.
-Still, this represented 5% of television sets in Singapore.
-The number of pages has increased from 100 to 300, enhancing information in certain sections.
+Due to "popular demand from businessmen", SBC expanded the service to start an hour earlier (6 am) effective 1 February 1984.
+By October 1984, the user base had grown from 3,000 to 25,000 (representing 5% of TV sets in Singapore).
+The number of pages was increased from 100 to 300 to enhance certain information sections.
 The bus guide was removed in 1986 due to limited usage.

 The service was renamed INtv on 18 January 1993.
-The simulcast on SBC 8 was not broadcast due to the technical update being carried that day.
-The new name also introduced the Newsreel function for news updates and Fastext shortcuts.
-The revamped service came on the same day Singapore Telecom launched the similar Teleview, whose staff was unaware of the SBCText rebrand.
-SBC said that it did not compete with Teleview, claiming that both services were different from each other.
-Its service was halted temporarily on 10 December 1993 after the INtv data lines were wrongly cut.
-Most services were restored by the end of the day.
+The rebrand introduced the Newsreel function for news updates and Fastext shortcuts.
+The simulcast on SBC 8 was briefly halted due to a technical update that day.
+This revamp coincided with Singapore Telecom's launch of the similar Teleview service, though SBC maintained the two services were different and not in competition.
+Intv temporarily halted service on 10 December 1993 after its data lines were accidentally cut, but most services were restored that day.
 A PC version, Networked INtv, developed by the Network Technology Research Centre of Nanyang Technical University, was publicly released in January 1994.

-It was later expanded to Channel News Asia when the channel was launched on 1 March 1999.
-From late September 2001, the service became available 24/7.
+The service was expended to Channel News Asia upon the channel's launch on 1 March 1999.
+It became available 24/7 from late September 2001.

-Teletext Classifieds was shut down on 1 September 2012.

-On 3 September 2013, MediaCorp announced that the service will be discontinued from 30th of that month due to “declining usage”.
+The Teletext Classifieds section was shut down on 1 September 2012.
+On 3 September 2013, MediaCorp announced that the entire service will be discontinued from 30 September of that year, citing “declining usage”.

 Content

-Teletext was provided on three MediaCorp channels, with each channel specialising in specific types of information.
-Teletext on Channel 5 specialised in entertainment and lifestyle information, Classifieds on Channel 8 and business information on Channel News Asia.
+Teletext was organised across the three MediaCorp channels to specialise in specific types of information: Channel 5 specialised in entertainment and lifestyle information, Channel 8 specialised in Classifieds, and Channel News Asia specialised in business information.